operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_pkgman-to-bundle.md

     │       └── annotations.yaml
     └── bundle.Dockerfile

+A custom command to build bundle images can also be specified using the '--build-cmd' flag.
+For example,

+$ operator-sdk pkgman-to-bundle packagemanifests --image-tag-base quay.io/example/etcd --build-cmd "podman build -f bundle.Dockerfile . -t"

-Also, images for the both the bundles will be built with the following names: quay.io/example/etcd:0.0.1 and quay.io/example/etcd:0.0.2.
+Images for the both the bundles will be built with the following names: quay.io/example/etcd:0.0.1 and quay.io/example/etcd:0.0.2.

 ```